 According to Wedinsights.com, nearly 70 percent of millennial couples create a website for their wedding.
 Websites act as an online repository for all the pertinent details about the big day, everything from date and location to hotel information to registries.
 They’re a helpful information hub for guests and can help cut back on the onslaught of texts, emails and phone calls from curious friends and family members.

 Several essential elements go into designing an effective wedding website.
 Increasingly, couples are choosing to go beyond the basics to create interactive sites that offer friends and family a unique user experience.
 A growing assortment of tools, widgets, and plug-ins can make your wedsite stand out from the rest.
 Check out the list below, all of which are free and compatible with a Jimdo website:

 Note: It’s really easy to install these tools on your own website.
 For more information on widgets and installation instructions, check out our post 20 Widgets to Improve Your Website.

 Tools and ideas to make your wedding website even better

 Build excitement—and remind guests how quickly your wedding is approaching—by installing a countdown clock.
-Try Time and Date, Counting Down To, TickCounter, or Online Countdowns.
-Gif Countdown even takes users’ time zones into account.
+Try Time and Date, Counting Down To, or TickCounter.
+They let you customize the background and even take users’ time zones into account.

 Many of your friends and family will want to share a special message or wish with you ahead of the wedding.
 Others may have questions to ask.
 Create an online guest book that allows you to receive and respond to messages publicly.
 You can use the Jimdo Guestbook element but if you need a more complex commenting system you can use Bravenet or Disqus to interact.
 Instructions for adding Disqus can be found here.

 Your guests may also want to interact with each other via an online forum.
-This feature could be helpful for helping guests arrange car pools, share tips on what to do in the area, or just get to know each other before the big day.
+This feature can help guests arrange carpools, share tips on what to do in the area, or just get to know each other before the big day.
 Try Muut, Tal.ki or Nabble.